tushar-badhwar/nl2sql/README.md

    ```

 4. **Use the App**:
+   - **Quick Start**: Click "Try Sample NBA Dataset" for instant demo with pre-loaded data
-   - Upload a SQLite database or add credentials for your PostgreSQL/MySQL DB
+   - **Your Data**: Upload a SQLite database or add credentials for your PostgreSQL/MySQL DB
-   - Ask questions like "How many customers do we have?"
+   - Ask questions like "How many teams are in the NBA?" or "How many customers do we have?"
    - Toggle Fast Mode for quicker responses (skips schema re-analysis)
    - Review generated SQL and results
    - Provide feedback to improve accuracy using like/dislike buttons